Kurtley Beale: Controversy

-Di Patston text Controversy
+Di Patston text controversy

 On 29 September 2014, it was announced that Kurtley Beale would be investigated by the ARU over an alleged heated argument between Beale and a Wallabies team official, Di Patston, on a 10-hour flight from Johannesburg to São Paulo.
 The incident led to Patston leaving the tour early, and she resigned from her position shortly afterwards under stress.
-Despite the incident, McKenzie kept Beale in the squad in Argentina, but did not name him in the match-day 23 for the match against Argentina.
+Despite the incident, head coach McKenzie kept Beale in the squad in Argentina, but did not name him in the match-day 23 for the match against Argentina.

 After the team returned to Australia, it was reported that Beale had distributed allegedly offensive texts and images referring to Patston some months earlier, before the first test against France in June.
 ARU chief executive Bill Pulver called a code of conduct tribunal into the incident.
 He suspended Beale from playing pending the outcome, meaning that Beale was not in contention for selection for the third Bledisloe test.
-According to Iain Payten in The Courier Mail, Patston had agreed to not report the texts to ARU management to give Beale second chance, but that "in the presence of three other Wallabies, Patston spoke to Beale in a Brisbane hotel before the first Test against France and told him she would reveal the contents of the texts if another incident arose".
+According to Iain Payten in The Courier-Mail, Patston had agreed to not report the texts to ARU management to give Beale second chance, but that "in the presence of three other Wallabies, Patston spoke to Beale in a Brisbane hotel before the first Test against France and told him she would reveal the contents of the texts if another incident arose".
 Beale's manager alleged McKenzie knew about these texts back in June, and failed to do anything about it, which McKenzie denied.
 On 13 October, the texts between Beale and Patston were revealed, with Patston confirming that McKenzie did not know about them in June.

 Reports had appeared in the media that some players had become uneasy with Patston's role in the team and how much power McKenzie had given her, and some believed she wasn't qualified for the position she had, particularly following the revelation that Patston had input into the player disciplinary measures that occurred on the 2013 Spring Tour.
 McKenzie was questioned at a press conference about whether he had lost the confidence of the players, and was even forced to deny being in an extramarital affair with Patston.
 Michael Hooper and Adam Ashley-Cooper came out and backed Beale to remain with Australia and Rugby Union, while Christian Lealiifano and Quade Cooper joined McKenzie in backing Di Patston.
 McKenzie announced his resignation as coach of Australia after the final Bledisloe test.

 From the outcome of the independent tribunal, Beale admitted to sending an offensive photo and was fined $45,000 for a serious violation of the ARU Code of Conduct.
+Beale's entire fine went to the Lloyd McDermott Development Team, Australian rugby's indigenous talent unit.